 - We strongly suggest you and your child take concussion training - EDC Concussion training.
 For children ages 3 to 10 years old you can access another site [ original link broken ].
 It is a cartoon site and should hold their attention.
 It is mandatory for all youth involved in City of Boston activities to complete the concussion training.

-- If you have any problems at the field, please see one of the league officers and we will address your concern immediately.
+- If you have any problems at the field, please see one of the league officers.

 - Always remember, it is only a game.
 Have fun and your child will too.